-For most students the first examinations will be on the week commencing Monday 11th May.
-From Monday 11th May all students' timetables will be adjusted to offer them the best level of support in their final two weeks before stand down begins on Thursday 21st May.
-During this fortnight attendance to school is expected and students will either be in an exam or in a final subject specific 'Masterclass'.
+For most students the first examinations will be on the week commencing Monday 16th May.
+From Monday 16th May all students' timetables will be adjusted to offer them the best level of support in their final two weeks before stand down begins on Friday 27th May.
+During this fortnight attendance to school is expected and students will either be in an exam or in subject specific 'Masterclasses'.
 These lessons are designed by staff to offer students the highest level of support and important exam technique/ reminders in the hours/ days before the exam is taken.
 Experience shows that students attending these feel more relaxed and prepared for the exam they are about to take.

-Discretionary revision leave will start on Friday 22nd May.
+Discretionary revision leave will start on Friday 27th May.
 The school will require individual students to attend school if we don't believe they will make effective use of this time at home.

-Students can be requested to attend school until Friday 26th June 2020 - this is the statutory leaving date.
-I must make you aware that the school has the power to issue to a penalty notice of up to £120 if you fail to attend any examination (in addition to any exam fee) or to attend school during your revision leave period when requested to do so.
+Students can be requested to attend school until Thursday 30th June 2022.
+I must make you aware that the school has the power to issue a penalty notice of up to £120 if you fail to attend any examination (in addition to any exam fee) or to attend school during your revision leave period when requested to do so.